LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK03D2-Identity-Authentication.md

 #### Modify the navbar

 Pages 662&mdash;663, "How to add Log In/Out buttons" and links to the layout; and add a register button as well.
+This can also be found in the Ch16Bookstore app.

 We're not going make our navbar look quite like the one in the book.
 Here are some differences: